 In this blog, we discussed how people with malicious intent can manipulate URLs to make us believe malicious URLs are trustworthy.

 So now that we have seen how to visually identify URL manipulation, in my next post we’ll see how we can use some of the characteristics of these techniques for machine learning algorithms and get some intuition about how we could automatically flag some of these characteristics.
-Stay tuned for part 2 on URL analysis with machine learning.
+Check out part 2 on URL analysis with machine learning.

-Create a free Intezer community account here – sign up for a 14-day trial to start scanning URLs and analyze dropped malware now.
+Create a free Intezer account here – sign up for a 14-day trial to start scanning URLs, suspicious QR codes, and analyzing dropped malware now.